-These are the best Android tablets: Samsung, Lenovo, and more!
+These are the Best Android Tablets in Summer 2021: Samsung, Lenovo, and more!

-From options from Samsung to Amazon, there’s a lot of options for everyone and every use case, so keep reading to know more.
+With options from Samsung to Amazon, there’s a lot of possibilities for everyone and every use case, so keep reading to know more.

 Navigate this guide: